-- (a) Upon enrollment, a Participating Employee who has not made an alternative election as specified in this Section shall make Contributions to the Program according to the following default elections: - (1) At a Contribution Rate of 5%. - (2) Have Contributions subject to Automatic Escalation whereby the Contribution Rate shall increase by an additional 1% of Compensation on each January 1 following the Participating Employee's enrollment, up to a maximum Contribution Rate of 8%. - (A) Participating Employees who choose an alternative Contribution Rate shall have Contributions subject to Automatic Escalation unless they choose to opt out of Automatic Escalation by notifying the Administrator using one of the methods identified in Section 10004(d). - (B) A Participating Employee who has not participated in the Program for at least six calendar months during a calendar year shall not have Contributions subject to Automatic Escalation until the January 1 that follows the next calendar year in which the Participating Employee has at least six calendar months of participation. - The Administrator shall notify the Participating Employee of the Automatic Escalation increase at least 60 days before January 1 to provide the Participating Employee an opportunity to opt out of Automatic Escalation. - (3) Have Contributions made to a Roth IRA.
-The Program will establish the IRA on behalf of Participating Employees that have not established an IRA for themselves utilizing the information required by Section 10003(a). - (4) The first \$1,000 in Contributions shall be invested in a capital preservation investment.
+- (a) Upon enrollment, a Participating Employee who has not made an alternative election as specified in this Section shall make Contributions to the Program according to the following default elections: - (1) At a Contribution Rate of 5%. - (2) Have Contributions subject to Automatic Escalation whereby the Contribution Rate shall increase by an additional 1% of Compensation on each January 1 following the Participating Employee's enrollment, up to a maximum Contribution Rate of 8%. - (A) Participating Employees who choose an alternative Contribution Rate shall have Contributions subject to Automatic Escalation unless they choose to opt out of Automatic Escalation by notifying the ProgramAdministrator using one of the methods identified in Section 10004(ed). - (B) A Participating Employee who has not participated in the Program for at least six calendar months during a calendar year shall not have Contributions subject to Automatic Escalation until the January 1 that follows the next calendar year in which the Participating Employee has at least six calendar months of participation. - The Administrator shall notify the Participating Employee of the Automatic Escalation increase at least 60 days before January 1 to provide the Participating Employee an opportunity to modify their Contribution Rate if they do not wish the opt out of Automatic Escalation provision to apply. - (3) Have Contributions made to a Roth IRA, which the.
+The Program will establish the IRA on behalf of Participating Employees that have not established an IRA for themselves through the Program's website by providingutilizing the information required by Section 100043(ea). - (4) The first \$1,000 in Contributions shall be invested in a capital preservation investment.
 All subsequent contributions shall be invested in a Target Date Fund based on the Participating Employee's age as reported on the Program's records and an assumed retirement at age 65.
 The applicable Target Date Fund shall be determined as described in the following table: